2001: A Space Odyssey: Theatrical run and post-premiere cuts

-The film's world premiere was on 2 April 1968, at the Uptown Theater in Washington, D.C. with a 160-minute cut.
+The film was originally scheduled for a Christmas 1966 release, but was later delayed to early 1967, then later to October 1967.
+The film's world premiere was on 2 April 1968, at the Uptown Theater in Washington, D.C., with a 160-minute cut.
 It opened the next day at the Loew's Capitol in New York and the following day at the Warner Hollywood Theatre in Los Angeles.
 The original version was also shown in Boston.

-Kubrick and editor Ray Lovejoy edited the film between 5 April and9, 1968.
+Kubrick and editor Ray Lovejoy edited the film between 5 and 9 April 1968.
 Kubrick's rationale for trimming the film was to tighten the narrative.
 Reviews suggested the film suffered from its departure from traditional cinematic storytelling.
 Kubrick said, "I didn't believe that the trims made a critical difference. ...
 The people who like it like it no matter what its length, and the same holds true for the people who hate it."
 The cut footage is reported as being 19 or 17 minutes long.
 It includes scenes revealing details about life on Discovery: additional space walks, Bowman retrieving a spare part from an octagonal corridor, elements from the Poole murder sequence—including space-walk preparation and HAL turning off radio contact with Poole—and a close-up of Bowman picking up a slipper during his walk in the alien room.
 Jerome Agel describes the cut scenes as comprising "Dawn of Man, Orion, Poole exercising in the centrifuge, and Poole's pod exiting from Discovery."
-The new cut was approximately 143 minutes long, around 88 minutes for the first section, followed by an intermission, and 55 minutes in the second section.
-Detailed instructions were sent to theatre owners already showing the film so that they could make the specified trims themselves.
-Some of the cuts may have been poorly done in a particular theatre, possibly causing the version seen by viewers early in the film's run to vary from theatre to theatre.
+The new cut was approximately 139 minutes long.